 A surety bond’s three parties

-- Principal.
-Purchases the bond that guarantees they’ll fulfill an obligation for compliance, payment or performance.
+Principal: The principal purchases a surety bond to guarantee they’ll fulfill an obligation for compliance, payment or performance.

-- Obligee.
-The party that requires the principal to buy the surety bond to guarantee the obligation’s fulfillment.
-The obligee can be the principal’s client or customer; a court; or a local, state or federal government organization.
+Obligee: The obligee is the party that requires the principal to buy the surety bond to guarantee the obligation’s fulfillment.
+The obligee is typically the principal’s client or customer.
+It could also be a court or a local, state or federal government organization.

-- Surety.
-The insurance company or surety company acts as a neutral third party in the transaction.
+Surety: The business insurance company or surety company acts as a neutral third party in the transaction.
 The surety guarantees that the principal will perform the obligation and sends a bond certificate to the obligee.
 If the principal fails to deliver and the obligee files a claim that is deemed valid, the surety company will pay out the claim to the obligee.

-Besides surety bonds, contractors should ensure they have the right contractor insurance policies to protect them.
+Besides surety bonds, contractors should ensure they choose business insurance that protects their interests, including contractor insurance policies.

-- Bid bonds.
-These bonds guarantee that a contractor has submitted a bid in good faith, will honor the bid’s terms, and will provide the required performance.
-Bid bonds are usually 5%, 10% or 20% of the amount bid.
-Bid bonds are a way to prevent contractors from submitting low bids to get a job and then raising their prices.
+Bid bonds: Bid bonds guarantee that a contractor has submitted a bid in good faith, will honor the bid’s terms and will provide the required performance.
+Bid bonds are usually 5, 10 or 20 percent of the amount bid.
+Bid bonds prevent contractors from submitting low bids to get a job and then raising their prices.

-- Payment bonds.
-A payment surety bond guarantee assures that the contractor will pay specified subcontractors, laborers and material suppliers associated with the project.
+Payment bonds: A payment surety bond guarantee ensures the contractor will pay specified subcontractors, laborers and material suppliers associated with the project.

 Other surety bonds

-These are some other surety bonds used in small business projects and operations:
+Other surety bonds may be used in small business projects and operations, including the following:

-- Completion bonds.
-These offer assurance that a contractor will complete a project on time, within budget and free of liens.
+Completion bonds: Completion bonds offer assurance that a contractor will complete a project on time, within budget and free of liens.
 Otherwise, a claim can be filed to compensate the obligee.

-- Ancillary bonds.
-Ancillary bonds guarantee that the principal stands by its work and will provide maintenance or corrections in a timely manner.
+Ancillary bonds: Ancillary bonds guarantee that the principal stands by their work and will provide maintenance or corrections in a timely manner.

 Who needs a surety bond?

-In general, any business that works under a contractual agreement with another party, or provides a public service, could be required by the obligee to obtain a surety bond.
+Generally, any business that works under a contractual agreement with another party or provides a public service, could be required by the obligee to obtain a surety bond.